Skip to product information

 -Added cinch straps to the two front pouches.

--Added an internal frame sheet pocket and an internal frame sheet with aluminum stave.
+-Added an internal frame sheet pocket and frame sheet with aluminum stay.

--Added a zippered admin pouch on the lid immediately above the two original pouches.
+-Added a zippered admin pouch ("Claymore pouch") on the lid immediately above the two original lid pouches.

--Added side straps above and below the two side pouches for cinching down items and partial loads.
+-Added compression straps above and below the two side pouches for cinching down items and partial loads.

 -Added integral padded back panels.

 1) The original Becker Patrol Pack had sewn-in shoulder straps.
 Comfort was okay, but not great, and the straps were not replaceable should they sustain damage.
 We did a complete redesign to address these shortcomings.
-The Mk II comes with our popular and very comfortable shoulder harness.
-The exceptions to this are the black and orange packs, which come with our excellent shoulder straps.
-Our harness and straps designs allow them to be interchangeable, and the user can easily replace the harness and straps.
-The straps are ALICE compatible and can be use on ALICE packs.
-(We also offer an ALICE compatible shoulder harness - sold separately.)
-Conversely, the MK II will accept most all ALICE type shoulder straps as well as the excellent Hill People Gear shoulder harness.
+The Mk II now comes with our popular and very comfortable shoulder harness.
+The exceptions to this are the black and orange packs which come with our excellent individual shoulder straps.
+Our harness and straps designs allow them to be interchangeable and the user can easily replace the harness and straps.
+The shoulder straps are ALICE compatible and can be use on ALICE packs.
+The harness can be made to fit ALICE but the attach strap spacing is a bit wider on the BPP than on ALICE which is why we offer an ALICE-specific shoulder harness (sold separately).
+Conversely, the MK II will accept current issue shoulder straps and most all ALICE-type shoulder straps as well as the excellent Hill People Gear shoulder harness.

-2) We also developed a very comfortable, removable lumbar pad and removable padded waist belt.
+2) We also developed a very comfortable, removable lumbar pad along with a removable padded waist belt.
+The waist belt is backwards compatible with the original Eagle Becker Patrol Pack so if you have an Eagle-made pack, you can order a replacement belt from us.
 The waist belt has pull-forward-to-tighten functionality and two rows of PALS webbing on each side.

--Incorporated multiple rows of PALS webbing on the bottom for securely attaching additional pouches and gear.
+-Incorporated multiple rows of PALS webbing on the pack bottom for securely attaching additional pouches and gear.

 -Added an internal hydration bladder pocket with bladder hanger loop.

--Incorporated a hydration tube pass-through port at the center on the back to allow feeding the tube to either side from a central location.
+-Incorporated a hydration tube pass-through port at the center on the pack back to allow routing the tube to either side.

--Incorporated laser-cut drain holes instead of the easily damaged and totally open old-style metal grommets.
+-Incorporated laser-cut drain holes instead of the easily damaged and totally open old-style metal or plastic grommets.

--Added elastic strap keepers and, also, VELCRO® Brand ONE-WRAP® to the longer strap ends so the excess can be secured.
+-Added elastic strap keepers to the longer strap ends so the excess can be secured.

--Added "Daisy Chain" vertically along each side of the side pouches.
+-Added "Daisy Chain" vertically along each of the side pouches.

--Added a strip of Velcro loop in-between the two lid pouches for placement and quick changing of morale patches, reflective strips, etc.
+-Added a strip of Velcro loop in-between the two lid pouches for placement and quick changing of reflective strips, glow sticks, strobe lights, morale patches, etc.

--Moved the bag-to-lid web straps attach points from the bottom front to the bottom rear.
+-Moved the bag-to-lid web straps attach points from the bottom front to the bottom rear of the main bag.
 This routes the two straps across the bottom of the pack which has certain advantages.

 So, where are the packs made?
 Well, over the course of the past several years we investigated multiple companies in the U.S.A. as well as several companies in other countries as candidates to manufacture our packs.
 In the end, we determined the best value for us and our customers - while still retaining all the features and meeting our demanding quality and ethics standards - was to have our packs made in Colombia, South America by a company that, for at least three decades, has been making high-quality packs and other gear for the military and police there.
-We have personally been using their packs and some of their other gear since 2003 and it has held up very well under use and abuse in Colombia and other places even though it spent a lot of time outdoors in the sun, heat, and rain.
+We have personally been using their packs and some of their other gear since 2003 and it has held up extremely well under use and abuse in the Amazon jungle and other places even though the gear spent a lot of time outdoors in the sun, heat, and rain.
 It's good stuff!

 What hardware is used?
 The side-release buckles, loops and ladderlocks, etc. are made in Colombia by Jordao, a Colombian company that has been manufacturing high-quality plastic hardware for over two decades.
 The zipper is a product of EKA Zippers, also made in Colombia.
 Good stuff all.

 What's the fabric?
-This version of the pack utilizes the excellent Lafayette Reebag* polyester fabric.
-In the Amazon rain forest, where it's hot, humid, and wet much of the time, high-quality polyester has proven to hold up better than nylon, and, unlike nylon, it doesn't absorb water or stretch when wet.
-It's the fabric of choice when extended exposure outdoors is the norm.
+The pack utilizes the excellent Lafayette Reebag* polyester fabric.
+In the Amazon rain forest, where it's hot, humid, and wet much of the time, high-quality polyester has proven to hold up better than nylon and, unlike nylon, it doesn't absorb water or stretch when wet.
+It also has a higher heat tolerance than most nylons and doesn't stain as readily.
+Layfayette Reebag is the only polyester fabric we will utilize because our research has shown it to be superior to all the other polyesters tested.
+It's our fabric of choice when extended exposure outdoors is the norm.

 *"Lafayette Reebag polyester fabric with "Lafgard" boasts a fluid repellency of 90%.
 Complies with AAMI PB70 Level 3.
 Reebag weighs 8.4 oz/sq yd (equivalent to 500 denier (500D) )."